Key Takeaways

 Why seven failed the pre-pilot screen

-Applying the five-question framework in the first conversation eliminated vendors faster than any RFP process could:
+Applying the six-question framework in the first conversation eliminated vendors faster than any RFP process could:

 - Four vendors couldn't demo with Carmen's actual documentation before a signed contract.
 Immediate elimination.